94% student satisfaction

 Liza Stanley, Biology graduate

 The course covers a broad range of fundamental biology topics, from cell biology and genetics to plant, animal and human biology.
-In additional to these core topics, you have a wide range of modules to choose from, allowing you to develop a particular theme which interests you.
+In addition to these core topics, you have a wide range of modules to choose from, allowing you to develop a particular theme which interests you.

-You’ll develop a broad range of skills, some specific to Biology, while others are useful in varied professional environments.
-The course is real-world focused; you’ll graduate as a professional Biologist, prepared to solve a range of problems and keep up-to-date with scientific advances.
+You’ll develop a broad range of skills, some specific to biology, while others are useful in varied professional environments.
+The course is real-world focused; you’ll graduate as a professional biologist, prepared to solve a range of problems and keep up-to-date with scientific advances.

 Year one